 You can program your AVR remote to control many brands and models of audio/video source devices and TVs.
-The remote is also ready to operate your iPod or iPhone when the iPod/iPhone is docked in a connected The Bridge IIIP (not included).
+The remote is also ready to operate your iPod or iPhone when it is connected to the AVR's front-panel USB port.